Circular layout: Number of crossings

-In general, minimizing the number of crossings is NP-complete, but may be approximated with an approximation ratio of O(log2 n) where n is the number of vertices.
+where $C$ is the optimal number of crossings and $\rho$ is the approximation ratio of the balanced cut algorithm used by this layout method.
+Their work cites a paper by Fan Chung and Shing-Tung Yau from 1994 that claimed $\rho=O(1)$, but this was later found to have an erroneous proof.
+Instead, the best approximation known for the balanced cut problem has $\rho=O(\sqrt{\log n})$, giving this circular layout algorithm an approximation ratio of $O(\log^3 n)$ on graphs that have a large number of crossings relative to their vertex degrees.

 Heuristic methods for reducing the crossing complexity have also been devised, based e.g. on a careful vertex insertion order and on local optimization.
 A circular layout may also be used to maximize the number of crossings.
 In particular, choosing a random permutation for the vertices causes each possible crossing to occur with probability 1/3, so the expected number of crossings is within a factor of three of the maximum number of crossings among all possible layouts.
 Derandomizing this method gives a deterministic approximation algorithm with approximation ratio three.

 Other optimization criteria

 Along with crossings, circular versions of problems of optimizing the lengths of edges in a circular layout, the angular resolution of the crossings, or the cutwidth (the maximum number of edges that connects one arc of the circle to the opposite arc) have also been considered, but many of these problems are NP-complete.